-- 9.8 A. The Site Management Plan shall include a Target Date for submission of a preliminary/conceptual Remedial Design document [thirty (30) percent design report]; a Target Date for submission of a ninety (90) percent or prefinal Remedial Design; and a Deadline for the final Remedial Design including a land use control component where such controls are employed as part of the remedy, which documents shall be prepared in accordance with this Agreement and applicable Guidance issued by EPA, including the EPA-Navy Principles and Procedures for Specifying, Monitoring and Enforcement of Land Use Controls and Other Post-ROD Actions (October 2003). - B. The Remedial Design shall provide the appropriate plans and specifications describing the intended remedial construction and shall include provisions necessary to ensure that the remedial action will achieve ARARs and performance standards identified in the ROD.
-The RD shall describe short and long-term implementation actions, and responsibilities for the actions, to ensure long-term viability of the remedy, which may include both Land Use Controls and an engineered portion (e.g., landfill caps, treatment systems) of the remedy.
-The term "implementation actions" includes all actions to implement, operate, maintain, and enforce the remedy. - C. The RA Work Plan(s) shall at a minimum contain a Schedule for the completion of the Remedial Action, a Health and Safety Plan, a Sampling and Analysis Plan, and a Quality Assurance Project Plan, Remedial Action Specifications, Erosion Control and Sedimentation Plan, Decontamination Plan, Remedial Action Contingency Plan, and an Operations and Maintenance Plan, if necessary.
-The Schedule contained in the final RA Work Plan(s) will be immediately incorporated in the Site Management Plan. - D. After the final design document is approved, pursuant to $\underline{\text{Section } X}$ $\underline{\text{CONSULTATION}}$, the Navy shall begin performance of the Remedial Action (RA) in accordance with the final Remedial Design and the RA Work Plan.
-The Remedial Action shall be completed in accordance with the approved final Remedial Design and RA Work Plan and all applicable EPA and PADEP Guidance.
+10.8 A. The Site Management Plan shall include a Target Date for submission of a preliminary/conceptual Remedial Design; a Target Date for submission of a prefinal Remedial Design; and a Deadline for the final Remedial Design, which documents shall be prepared in accordance with this Agreement and applicable Guidance issued by EPA.
+The Remedial Design shall provide the appropriate plans and specifications describing the intended remedial construction and shall include provisions necessary to ensure that the remedial action will achieve ARARs and performance standards identified in the ROD.

+B. The Remedial Action Work Plan(s) shall at a minimum contain a Schedule for the completion of the Remedial Action, a Health and Safety Plan, a Sampling and Analysis Plan, and a Quality Assurance Project Plan, if necessary.
+The Schedule contained in the final RA Work Plan(s) will be immediately incorporated in the Site Management Plan.

+C. After the final design document is approved, pursuant to Section XI - CONSULTATION, the Navy shall begin performance of the Remedial Action in accordance with the final Remedial Design and the RA Work Plan.
+The Remedial Action shall be completed in accordance with the approved final Remedial Design and RA Work Plan and all applicable EPA and District of Columbia Guidance.